ICLR2023AChangeOfHeart/meld-modality-conversion/README.md

 ## Repository Content
 The repository contains two Jupyter notebooks:

-`notebook1.ipynb`: Contains the code for downloading the MELD dataset and the modality conversion.
+`ASR_Section.ipynb`: Contains the code for downloading the MELD dataset and the modality conversion.
 The notebook uses Vosk to convert speech to text.

-`notebook2.ipynb`: Contains the code for the BERT-based emotion classifier.
+`Text_Emotion_Recognition.ipynb`: Contains the code for the BERT-based emotion classifier.

 The CSV files containing the converted versions of speeches are also included in the repository along with the notebooks.